nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Anti-cancer:** Pertaining to its use in treating cancer.

-### Expanded Definition and Usage\n10-hydroxycamptothecin is a critical component in the development of targeted cancer therapies, particularly due to its specific action on topoisomerase I, which is less commonly targeted by other anticancer drugs.
+### Expanded Definition and Usage:
+10-hydroxycamptothecin is a critical component in the development of targeted cancer therapies, particularly due to its specific action on topoisomerase I, which is less commonly targeted by other anticancer drugs.
 This specificity allows for a potentially lower side-effect profile and more effective cancer cell targeting.
 Current research continues to explore its use alone and in combination with other agents to enhance its efficacy and overcome resistance in various cancer types.

 This lexical dictionary entry encapsulates the chemical, pharmacological, and clinical aspects of 10-hydroxycamptothecin, providing a comprehensive understanding of its relevance and application in modern medicine.
 The classification and relation networks illustrate its connections within the pharmaceutical landscape, while the expanded definition emphasizes its significance in cancer treatment.